kobusjoubert/active_ad/README.md

 Each method also implements a bang method, `save!`, `create!` and `update!` which will raise an `ActiveAd::RecordInvalid` exception when validation fails or the external API request fails.

-Method `delete` will return `false` when the external API request fails, while `delete!` will raise an `ActiveAd::RecordNotDeleted` exception.
+Method `destroy` will return `false` when the external API request fails, while `destroy!` will raise an `ActiveAd::RecordNotDeleted` exception.
 In both cases
 `true` will be returned when successful.

 Method `unlink` will return `false` when the external API request fails, while `unlink!` will raise an `ActiveAd::RecordNotUnlinked` exception.
 In both cases